Gracey0201/RealEstateDB/README.md

 `CREATE EXTENSION postgis;`
 _This including this query at the start of sql script helps to set up one’s database to work with spatial data through the PostGIS extension_.

---Create an initial PropertyDetails table that intentionally violates normalization principles `CREATE TABLE PropertyDetails (  --  How to create a table
+_Create an initial PropertyDetails table that intentionally violates normalization principles_ `CREATE TABLE PropertyDetails (  --  How to create a table
     PropertyID SERIAL PRIMARY KEY,  -- SERIAL = datatype for unique ID (it indicates that it is being controlled the database)
     City VARCHAR(100),               -- VARCHAR = datatype, useful for names, descriptions etc